blytkerchan/blytkerchan.github.io/_posts/2009-07-29-funky-functional-programming-and-looping.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Software Development
+- Scripting Languages
+- Functional Programming
 comments: true
 date: 2009-07-29 15:57:04+00:00
-excerpt: |
-  functional combines
+excerpt: 'functional combines

   programming summers into

   sheerly fun coding

+  '
 layout: post
-title: Funky, functional programming and looping
-wordpress_id: 103
-categories:
-  - C &amp; C++
-  - Software Design
 tags:
 - functional programming
 - programming
+title: Funky, functional programming and looping
+wordpress_id: 103
 ---

 I'm currently working on a scriptable simulator for a firmware.
 At first, I was going to script it using Pything: a nice, object-oriented language that can be embedded into C++ using [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/doc/index.html).
 I soon (well, soon... after a morning of trying) found out that it was not going to be as easy as I though, though, because the version of Boost I have to work (1.33.1) with wasn't going to be of much help so, after coming to the conclusion that if I was going to do this in the time I'd planned for it, I'd have to change my strategy.